rohan-kumar1998/SPEECH-EMOTION-PROBLEM/README.md

 ### GRU+LSTM Ensemble

 ## Experiment Setup
 To maintain a set of uniformity, similar hyperparamters and number of epochs were chosen.
 Due the lack of time, the number of epochs were limited to 15, and the best performing model (i.e the weights corresponding to minimum validation loss) was saved.
 Adam optimizer Kingma et Al. was used to update weights, based on a loss calculated by BCEwithlogitsloss in Pytorch, which is the implementation of binary cross-entropy loss + sigmoid.
 Batch size was taken as 10 and accuracy was used as the metric for model evaluation.
+The learning rate was fixed as 1e-5 for every model.

  ## Conclusion
  A few reasons could be pointed out for not achieving a perfect accuracy -